ClimenteA/telegram-push-notification-via-api/README.md

 CHAT_ID=number-chat-id-after-first-exchange-message
 API_KEY=openssl rand -base64 33 | tr '+/' '-_' or something else
-PORT=4500 - port on which the GoFiber server will start
+PORT=4500 - port on which the GoFiber server will start MAX_REQUESTS_PER_HOUR=1 - a naive way of not getting super spammed by bots or malicious requests
 ```